athanzli/PASCode/README.md

 DATA_PATH = '../data/' # NOTE
 ```

-For the first step, we need to load the anndata object, which is required to have preprocessed gene expression data stored in anndata.X, and information regarding conditions and donor IDs stored in anndata.obs:
+In step 1, we need to load the anndata object, which is required to have preprocessed gene expression data stored in anndata.X, and information regarding conditions and donor IDs stored in anndata.obs:
 ```python
 ###############################################################################
 # Step 1: build graph